-- "Appropriate" PPE does not permit blood or OPIMs (other potentially infectious material) to pass through to, or reach the employee's work clothes, street clothes, undergarments, skin, eyes, mouth or mucous membranes under normal conditions and for the duration of its use. - If a team member's uniform becomes contaminated with blood or OPIM during work, refer to the work attire policy for proper laundering, replacement or disposal. - Refer to the work attire policy.
+- "Appropriate" PPE does not permit blood or OPIM (other potentially infectious material) to pass through to, or reach the team member's work clothes, street clothes, undergarments, skin, eyes, mouth, or mucous membranes under normal conditions and for the duration of its use. - If a team member's uniform becomes contaminated with blood or OPIM during work, refer to the work attire policy for proper laundering, replacement, or disposal according to the instructions in Appendix E in the BBP Exposure Control Plan.